 Types of Personal Injury

 Personal injury refers to both the physical and the psychological injuries people often suffer after being involved in an accident.
 An accident can involve a variety of scenarios including but not limited to motor vehicle collisions, premises liability accidents, pharmacy prescription misfills, battery, and lead paint poisoning.
 Our personal injury lawyers have years of experience in all types of cases.
 Our attorneys dedicate the time and attention to each case to ensure that it is handled in a timely and efficient manner.
-Some of the personal injury actions we represent clients include: automobile accidents, wrongful death lawsuits, slip/trip and fall accidents, accidents occuring at schools, and construction site accidents.
+Some of the personal injury actions we represent clients include: automobile accidents, slip/trip and fall accidents, accidents occuring at schools, and construction site accidents.
 For further information, don’t hesitate to contact our office to schedule a complimentary consultation.

 Compensation in a Personal Injury Case